West Virginia Explorer

 What was the New Deal?

-The was a series of programs and policies launched by President Franklin D. Roosevelt in the 1930s to combat the devastating effects of the Great Depression.
+The New Deal was a series of programs and policies launched by President Franklin D. Roosevelt in the 1930s to combat the devastating effects of the Great Depression.

 Aimed at providing relief to struggling Americans, reviving the economy, and reforming the financial system, the New Deal created millions of jobs through public works projects, strengthened labor protections, and established social safety nets, including Social Security.